 So, which is for you?
-Let's break down the specs to find out exactly how these two are alike, and where they differ.
+Let's break down the specs to determine exactly how these two are alike and where they differ.

 After breaking down the specs, you can see that these two are actually quite similar despite one being a tracker and one being a smartwatch.
 There are important features to highlight and some key differences that should be considered when deciding which to buy.

-Fitbit Charge 4 vs Garmin Vivoactive 4: Design
+Fitbit Charge 4 vs. Garmin Vivoactive 4: Key differences

 Let's talk design.
 The Fitbit Charge 4 features a much lighter, sleeker design than the Vivoactive 4.
 The Charge 4 comes in four customizable color options: black, rosewood, blue, and granite (Special Edition), and you can make it your own even more with customizable watch faces.
 The Garmin Vivoactive 4 only comes in two basic colors: black and gray.
 However, you can customize the Vivoactive 4 further with different watch faces, apps, and widgets.